stacks-network/docs/README.md

 If you are interested in contributing to the tranlations of this site to multiple languages, please refer to the [translations guide](https://docs.stacks.co/contribute/translations)

 This website uses [Docusaurus 2](https://docusaurus.io/).
-A local version can be run by cloning this repo and typing the following command.
+A local version can be run by cloning this repo and typing the following commands.

 ```
+npm install
 npx docusaurus start
 ```